garlicvread/math_to_code/README.md

 # math_to_code
-### Simple math codes that were written in Python.
+## Simple math codes that were written in Python.

 The reason why these codes were written in Python is that the Python codes are very similar to the pseudo codes, so they are really easy to read.

-Even if you are not that familiar with the English language, you can still read and understand them.
+Thanks to `Google translate`, you can still read and understand the contents even if you are not that familiar with the English language, I guess.

 Follow the codes and explanations step by step, and you will understand the basics of math.